FACT-Finder-Web-Components/shopware6-plugin/README.md

 **Note:** More information about SSR concept you can find in the article [Server Side Rendering](https://web-components.fact-finder.de/documentation/4.x/server-side-rendering) from Web Components documentation.

+**Note:** If you have a problem with displaying product images or prices correctly, you probably have Field Roles set incorrectly.
+You can easily fix this by setting [custom fields roles](#set-custom-field-roles)

 ## Advanced Settings

 ![Advanced Settings](docs/assets/advanced-settings.png "Advanced Settings")